Worst Losses By Province

 Balfour Building, Hamilton, Ontario – [2008 List] — COLLAPSED DUE TO NEGLECT

 The partial collapse of the Balfour Building—part of the historic Lister Block in downtown Hamilton—resulted in a public outcry against the city for not enforcing property standards.
 The rest was demolished with only fragments remaining of the stone elements that were to be preserved for future use.
-The Lister Block was identified as endangered on HCF’s 2007 Top Ten list, and its future still remains in danger.
+The Lister Block was identified as endangered on the National Trust's 2007 Top Ten list, and its future still remains in danger.

 Inn on the Park, Toronto, Ontario — [2007 List]